musesum/MuFlo/README.md

              midi.cc.skypad.repeatY(val y)),
          ^- sky.main.anim)
 ```
-It has three kinds of edges, but folds nicely in XCode.
+It has three kinds of edges, but folds nicely in the XCode editor.

 ##### Mobile texting